Need a convenient space to store all those shoes and coats? You can convert part of your Laundry Room into a Mudroom.

 I added extra coat storage by mounting the closet pole and matching flange set about 5 inches from the top of that cabinet.
 You want to leave plenty of room above the pole for lifting hangers up and off.

-Base Cabinet Changes for this DIY Laundry and Mudroom Combo
+Base Cabinet Changes for this DIY Mudroom Bench

 Start by removing the doors, drawers, and hardware.
 I recommend cutting down the base cabinet first.
 Then you’ll have a bit more room to work on that upper cabinet.
 But either way works.
 Select a comfortable height for your new bench.
 I always measure a seat in my house to use as a guide.
 I wanted this one to be 18″ high.
 Since, I would be adding a 3/4″ thick bench top.
 I’d need to cut my base down to 17 1/4″ high.